code-matt/react-native-replaykit/README.md

 ```
 import RNRK from 'react-native-replaykit'

+RNRK.initialize({
+  showOverlay: true // you must pass true or false for this option.
+It determines if a blue overlay will show up at the top of the screen that will indicate recording but not show up in the actual screen recording.
-RNRK.initialize() // you need to call this before using RNRK and only once during app's life.
+}) // you need to call this before using RNRK and only once during app's life.

 RNRK.startRecording((recordings, error) => console.log(recordings)) // starts the recording.
 The callback is fired when the recording is completed.